-The dog days of summer are here, and as the temperature rises so are the spirits of shelters dogs and cats across the country as they get ready to find their forever someone to love during the annual Clear the Shelters campaign!
+The dog days of summer are here, and as the temperature rises so are the spirits of shelters dogs and cats across the country as they get ready to find their forever someone to love during the this year’s 2023 Clear the Shelters campaign!

-Celebrating its fifth year in 2019, every dog, cat, kitten, puppy or other companion animal adopted during Clear the Shelters will add to the 250,708 fur babies who have already found their forever family thanks to the annual adoption drive.
+Celebrating its 9th year in 2023, every dog, cat, kitten, puppy or other companion animal adopted during Clear the Shelters will add to more than 800,000 fur babies who have already found their forever family thanks to the annual adoption drive.

 “I am a huge animal lover and can tell you from personal experience that when you open your heart and home to a rescue animal, your pet will thank you every single day of its life.
-It’s the most beautiful and purest form of unconditional love you can ever have.
-I’m so excited for people to discover this feeling when they find their perfect pet on August 17, and to tell all the amazing pet adoption stories from this year’s Clear The Shelter’s campaign.”
+It’s the most beautiful and purest form of unconditional love you can ever have.”Kelly Clarkson, previous spokesperson

 Potential pet parents can find a participating shelter in their area on a Clear the Shelters’ online map.
 Simply click on the dots which indicate the location of a shelter that is taking part in the event to find out that facility’s address, phone number, hours of operation and website address.

-As an added treat, you can also follow the number of pets who find homes on the day in real time thanks to a counter on the Clear the Shelters’ website.
+As an added treat, you can also follow the number of pets who find homes on the day in real time thanks to a counter.